zordone/image-synth/examples.md

 # Example synths

-Since we don't have a UI for saving/loading multiple synths, you'll have to copy the JSON from here and paste it into the local storage item `imageSynthState`.
+Since we don't have a UI for saving/loading multiple synths yet, you'll have to copy the JSON from here, paste it into the local storage item `imageSynthState`, then reload the app.

 ## Minimal setup